UttejK/ExtrudeMesh/README.md

    Note: The drag behavior allows you to interactively drag the mesh instead of using the click-and-move method described earlier.
 Ensure the changes are made correctly for the drag behavior to work.

+The Video Preview for the project is as follows:

+<video src="public/ExtrudeMesh_UttejK.mp4" controls title="Title"></video>

 Feel free to explore the code and experiment with the mesh extrusion functionality in the Babylon.js scene!

 For more details and to access the source code, visit the [GitHub repository](https://github.com/UttejK/ExtrudeMesh).